Reviews

 20) Locate the end-stop wire on the print bed assembly and connect it to the electronics board inside the base assembly.

-21) Position the print bed assembly on the base, making sure print bed is aligned correctly with the motor back to the LCD screen and the motor axis towards the electronics boards.
+21) Position the print bed assembly on the base, making sure the print bed is aligned correctly with the motor back to the LCD screen and the motor axis towards the electronics boards.
 There is a plate under the print bed assembly that the X motor is attached to.
 This plate is rectangular and has four screw holes.
 It should be positioned so that the X motor hangs inside the base assembly, and the screw holes line up with the mount holes on the base assembly.

 22) Carefully slide the print bed to the right on the print bed assembly until two screw holes on the under plate are visible.